Posts

 Image

-Krishna talked about establishing in oneness whatever may be the mode of living (6.30) to attain infinite bliss.
+K rishna talked about establishing in oneness, whatever may be the mode of living, to attain infinite bliss (6.28 & 6.31).
 There are three major issues faced by us to attain oneness.
-One is that it is called by different names in different cultures and to compound the complexity, the paths prescribed by these cultures appear to be opposing one another.
-Secondly, our mind is trained to divide which prevents attaining oneness.
-Thirdly, we tend to reject what we don't know and oneness is completely new territory for us.
-Reflecting on these difficulties Arjun asks how to control the mind.
-Krishna says, "No doubt, the mind is restless and difficult to control, but it can be controlled by practice (abhyaas) and dispassion (vairaagyam) (6.35).
-Take my word that Yoga is hard to attain by the ungoverned man but it can be attained by means of striving" (6.36).
-Krishna had earlier advised regular practice with the determination (6.23) to bring the restless mind under control (6
+One is that it is called by different names in various cultures, and to compound the complexity, the paths prescribed by these cultures appear to contradict one another.
+Secondly, our mind is trained to divide which prevents us from attaining oneness.
+Thirdly, we tend to reject what we don’t know and ‘oneness’ is completely new terrain for all of us.
+Reflecting on these difficulties Arjuna asks how to control the mind.
+Krishna says, “No doubt, the mind is restless and difficult to control, but it can be controlled by practice ( abhyaas ) and dispassion ( vairagya ) (6.35).
+Take my word that yoga is hard to attain by the ungoverned man, but it can be attained through striving” (6.36).
+Krishna had earlier advised regular practice (6.23) of controlling senses with determination (6.26) to bri...

 123. Beyond the Comfort Zone